Lorain County Community College: History

 Lorain County Community College was the first community college in Ohio to have a permanent campus, located at 1005 North Abbe Road, Elyria, Ohio.
 The college was founded on July 15, 1963.

-President Barack Obama visited the campus in January 2010 and April 2012.

 Its fifth president, Marcia Ballinger, was inaugurated on July 1, 2016.

+In 2025, LCCC was named a top 10% most affordable college in the nation by the U.S. Department of Education’s College Affordability and Transparency Center.

 In 2018, the college was recognized by the American Association of Community Colleges (AACC) as the 2018 Recipient of the AACC Award of Excellence in Student Success.
 Two years later, Achieving the Dream awarded the college the 2020 Leah Meyer Austin Award, ATD's national prize reserved for network colleges that show greatest, sustained improvements in student outcomes and student success.

 Academics

 LCCC operates on a semester system and is accredited by Higher Learning Commission.
 It offers program and career pathways in arts and humanities; engineering, business and information technologies; health and wellness, science and mathematics; social sciences and human services.

 The college offers traditional and online courses for numerous associate programs as well as classes that easily transfer to other colleges and universities.
-The college was named one of the most affordable community colleges in the nation by the U.S. Department of Education.
-Students pay the lowest net price of any community college in the state, according to a recent Integrated Post Secondary Education Data Systems survey.
-LCCC also leads the state in student success with a 61% student success rate versus an average for Ohio Community College of 51% in a report issued by the Ohio Department of Higher Education in January.
-The college ranks top 50 nationally for highest paid graduates in the 2016-2017 College Salary Report by PayScale Human Capital.

 LCCC's Division of Arts and Humanities is home to several distinguished scholars and artists, notably 2013 Pulitzer Prize for Poetry finalist and 2006 Lannan Literary Award-winning poet and memoirist Bruce Weigl and composer Jeffrey Mumford, 2013 composer-in-residence at the National Gallery of Art.
 Marilyn Valentino, professor emeritus of English, served as national chair of the Conference on College Composition and Communication in 2010.

 The college was the first community college in Ohio to offer an applied bachelor's degree in micro-electrical mechanical systems (MEMS).
 The MEMS program prepares students for entry into a career after completing hands-on paid internships.
 LCCC is also currently the only community college in Ohio to offer a MEMS associate degree program.

 LCCC was the first community college to exhibit a fabrication lab, the "Fab Lab", on its campus.
 As a Massachusetts Institute of Technology project in 2005, it was the second public facility in the country with the equipment.
 This technology allows students and the community first-hand experience with a very technical and economical skill.
-The new Campana Center for Ideation and Invention, which houses the “Fab Lab,” allows students and community members to utilize cutting-edge digital and additive manufacturing labs, interaction collaboration space and hands-on education programs.